 In addition, the EU Biodiversity Strategy for 2030 is also an important element of the European Green Deal.
 It aims at protecting our nature and reversing the degradation of ecosystems.
 EU regions have an important role to play in this process by ensuring effective protection of a significant part of our land and sea and integrating ecological corridors as part of a true Trans-European Nature Network.
-EU Nature Restoration Plan, which is a key element of the Strategy, has a potential of making EU regions not only more nature-friendly, but also offers opportunities to make them more resilient to climate change and other environmental risks.
+The EU Nature Restoration Plan, which is a key element of the Strategy, has the potential to make EU regions not only more nature-friendly, but also offers opportunities to increase their resilience to climate change and other environmental risks.
 Implementation of the Strategy will require, however, unlocking substantial funding from regional/cohesion funds and other sources, as well as involvement of actors at all levels of decision-making.

 Finally, the potential network coverage of green infrastructure (GI) at the regional level is relevant to multiple policy frameworks (e.g. biodiversity, water management, climate change, digitalisation).
 Regions with low potential GI network coverage in north-western Europe need to improve the connectivity of existing GI.
 Regions with high potential GI network coverage should be supported through policies promoting sustainable land use and increased biodiversity.
 The development of GI can be facilitated by collaboration between local and regional stakeholders, awareness and capacity building, and knowledge exchange between professionals operating at different implementation stages and scales.